Estates & Other Probate

 Tentative Ruling: APPROVED.
 NO APPEARANCE REQUIRED.
 Any future court dates are DROPPED from calendar.

-Bond is waived as the sole beneficiary has waived bond.
+Tentative Ruling: APPROVED.
+NO APPEARANCES REQUIRED.
+The Petition for Administration is approved with no authority under the Independent Administration of Estates Act.
+As bond waivers have not been filed, the Court sets bond in the nominal amount of $20,000.00.
 Petitioner is to file an Inventory and Appraisal within four months of issuance of letters (Prob.
 Code section 8800(b)) and either a petition for an order for final distribution of the estate or a report of status of administration within the timeframe set out in Probate Code section 12200.

 Probate of Will

 Tentative Ruling: NO APPEARANCES REQUIRED.
-This matter is CONTINUED to June 5, 2026, at 9:30 a.m. in Department 12.
-Please refer to the Probate Examiner Notes.
+This matter is CONTINUED to June 26, 2026, at 9:30 a.m. in Department 12.
+Please refer to the Probate Examiner Notes as to item 5 on the petition which remains outstanding.
+The Court is satisfied with regard to the will based on the declaration filed April 3, 2026.

 Spousal Property Petition